Mturgal/CourseProject/ReadMe.md

 Finally we used colnames() function to assign this new feature vector as the column names of the combined data frame

-## Extracting only the measurements on the mean and standard deviation for each measurement.
+## Extracting only the measurements on the mean and standard deviation for each measurement

 In order to find the variables with mean and standards, grep function is used to locate them in column names.
 With this we have a column name vector.
 To this vector we have added the first and second column numbers for activity and subject variables.This vector is used to subset a smaller data having only the data with mean and standard deviation.